 The Nature of the Work is Asking the Hard Questions

-• These questions require a thought partner who understands that sustainable governance combines your institutional knowledge with frameworks that have helped other boards navigate complexity.
+These questions require a thought partner who understands that sustainable governance does not have a cookie-cutter solution — one that combines your institutional knowledge with sense-making frameworks that have helped other organizations navigate complexity.

-I bring lived experience on both sides of the governance relationship—as president and dean at selective liberal arts colleges, trustee at a public university and international foundations, and board chair of a large health system.
-My background as a neuroscientist taught me to approach problems systematically while looking for patterns and building evidence-based solutions.
+I bring lived experience on both sides of the governance relationship: as president and dean at selective liberal arts colleges, trustee at a public university and international foundations, and board chair of a large health system.
+My background as a neuroscientist taught me to approach problems systematically — looking for patterns and building evidence-based solutions.

-The strongest boards don't try to have all the answers—they build systems for continuously finding better answers.
-They turn strategic oversight into strategic partnership through frameworks with metrics that matter and milestones that create momentum.
+The most effective leaders and organizations don't try to have all the answers.
+They build systems for continuously finding better ones.
+Leaders who succeed are those who can transform strategic oversight into strategic partnership — through frameworks with metrics that matter and milestones that create momentum.

-Beyond expertise, I bring genuine optimism in tackling complex challenges.
-This isn't naive positivity—it's earned confidence from successfully stewarding institutions through transformation while maintaining their core mission and values.
+Beyond expertise, I bring genuine optimism and grace to complex challenges.
+This isn't naive positivity — it is earned confidence from successfully stewarding institutions through transformation while keeping their core mission and values intact.

 The questions you're facing aren't obstacles.
-They're opportunities to build something more resilient, effective, and aligned with your values.
+They are opportunities to build something more resilient, more effective, and more aligned with your values.

 Building leadership through meaningful service - Developing capacity that strengthens both careers and institutions